 GAAP accounting occurs when a business records financial transactions and issues financial statements that are in accordance with GAAP rules.
 GAAP is an acronym for generally accepted accounting principles; it is the most widely used accounting framework within the United States.
-This means that GAAP accounting is widely practiced within the United States.
 Outside of that geographic area, the predominant accounting framework is IFRS (international financial reporting standards), so IFRS accounting is found outside of the United States.
 GAAP accounting covers many topics, including the following:

 - Presentation of the financial statements